-We are exposed to a number of risks related to our supply chain for the materials required to manufacture our product candidates.
+We are exposed to a number of risks related to the supply chain for the materials required to manufacture our product candidates.

-Manufacturing our product candidates is highly complex and requires sourcing specialty materials.
-Many of the risks associated with the complexity of manufacturing our final products are applicable to the manufacture and supply of the raw materials.
-In particular, these starting materials are subject to inconsistency in yields, variability in characteristics, contamination, difficulties in scaling the production process and defects.
-Similar minor deviations in the manufacturing process for these starting materials could result in supply disruption and reduced production yields for our final product.
-In addition, we rely on third parties for the supply of these materials exposing us to similar risks of reliance on third parties as described above with respect to the manufacturing and supply of our drug products.
+Manufacturing our product candidates is highly complex and requires sourcing of specialty materials.
+Many of the risks associated with the complexity of manufacturing our final product candidates are applicable to the manufacture and supply of the raw materials required to make such product candidates.
+In particular, these raw materials are subject to inconsistency in yields, variability in characteristics, contamination, difficulties in scaling the production process, and defects.
+Similar minor deviations in the manufacturing process for these raw materials could result in supply disruption and reduced production yields for our final product candidates.
+In addition, we rely on third parties for the supply of these materials, which exposes us to risks associated with dependence on third parties, as described elsewhere in these Risk Factors.